+- Monday to Friday: 7am to 6pm

-- Saturday: 8am to 1pm - Sunday and public holidays: No work.
+- Saturday: 8am to 1pm

+- Sunday and public holidays: No work.

 The hours specified do not apply in the event of a direction from police or other relevant authority for safety reasons, or to avoid immediate environmental harm.